-This policy sets out the arrangements for adoption leave and pay for employees who are adopting a child.
+This policy sets out the arrangements for adoption leave and pay for employees who are adopting a child through an adoption agency.
+If you are adopting through an overseas adoption agency Human Resources will advise you of the relevant requirements.

-Arrangements for time off for adoption appointments are set out in Section 18 or as otherwise provided by the law.
+Arrangements for time off for adoption appointments are set out in our Time off for Adoption Appointments Policy.